-Back in 1998, Amy Hicks was a waitress and George Ferguson was a Class-B home builder living in Richmond, Virginia with a small home garden.
+Back in 1998, Amy Hicks was a waitress and George Ferguson was a Class-B home builder living in Richmond, Virginia, with a small home garden.
 George was building houses in New Kent County so the couple decided they didn’t want to live in the city anymore and made a move to the country.
-Farm Credit first helped them with the purchase of a home and ambitious three acre hobby garden.
+Farm Credit first helped them with the purchase of a home and ambitious three-acre hobby garden.

-“From the beginning, Farm Credit has been easy to work with,” said Amy about their relationship with Farm Credit and her loan officer, Susan Upshaw.
+“From the beginning, Colonial Farm Credit has been easy to work with,” said Amy about their relationship with Farm Credit and her loan officer, Susan Upshaw.
 Amy and George started selling their organic vegetables on a small scale and after positive feedback and success with their hobby garden, they decided it was time to expand and turn farming into a living.
 Once again, Farm Credit was their lender of choice.

-They currently farm 10 to 12 acres, on which they produce a variety of organic vegetables, small fruits and fresh cut flowers.
-Their main source of revenue currently comes from selling at three farmers markets in Richmond and one in Williamsburg.
+They currently farm 10 to 12 acres, on which they produce a variety of organic vegetables, small fruits and fresh-cut flowers.
+Their main source of revenue currently comes from selling at three farmer's markets in Richmond and one in Williamsburg.
 They also have their own Community Supported Agriculture program, called Amy’s Garden CSA, which has been growing strong since 2003 and is the only Certified Organic CSA option in the area.
-Customers buy in to the farm at the start of the growing season and in exchange receive a share of the farm’s harvest each week from mid-May through mid-September.
+Customers buy into the farm at the start of the growing season and in exchange receive a share of the farm’s harvest each week from mid-May through mid-September.